 The Pandemic and its Victims

-Now, Trump’s macho message of exploiting the weak members of the US population has a new engine.
-Due to bad luck for average Americans and good timing for Trump’s predatory, venal campaign managers, Cabinet members, top donors, and supporters, the COVID virus has given Trump’s clan a new powerful vehicle to push his misguided message of social Darwinism.
+The virus also gave Trump’s macho message of exploiting the weak members of the US population.
+Due to bad luck for average Americans and good timing for Trump’s predatory, venal campaign managers, Cabinet members, top donors, and supporters, the COVID virus gave Trump’s clan a new powerful vehicle to push his misguided message of social Darwinism.

 Social Darwinism (explained below) is a discredited idea, but it appeals to racists.
 It basically is a perversion of the “survival of the fittest” idea (a phrase Darwin never mentioned), but it helps explain why NOT wearing a mask became a political statement.